 From nearly everywhere in Athens, you can see the massive rock of the Acropolis.
 This UNESCO World Heritage Site has been the primary religious centre in Greece for over 3,000 years.
 Atop the Acropolis, the Parthenon devoted to the goddess Athena, is one of the most recognized structures in the world.
 But it’s completely empty.

 While the Parthenon is the largest Doric temple ever built in the ancient world, the valuables were considerably smaller and highly portable.
-Many artefacts were famously looted from the country, however many important items remained.
+Many artefacts were famously looted from the country, however many essential items remained.
 Those significant historical pieces related to Ancient Greece can now be seen in the beautiful Acropolis Museum at the base of the rock.

 The Acropolis Museum is one of the best museums in Greece.
 Here, visitors can learn about Greece’s history and artefacts from over 3,000 years ago.
 The museum houses an extensive collection of exhibits, including bronze figurines, carved statues, painted vases, friezes, and scores of other items.
 The objects are meticulously well preserved and presented in their proper historical context.